NXXR/Master-Thesis/Glossary.md

  well as haptic perception (pressure, vibratory, and touch senses).
 Provides information about spatial position, movement relative to the support surface, and postition of body parts relative to each other.

+### Vection
+Illusion of self-motion, occurs when there is perceived bodily motion despite no movement is taking place.

 ### Vergence-Accommodation Conflict
 Vergence refers to the way the eyes move laterally to adjust to items moving toward and away from the eyes combined